One moment, we are processing your request...

 Any accessories must be included in (handbag, laptop, briefcase, coat, etc.), and must observe the new security measures.

-- Your cabin luggage allowance is 12 kg maximum in Horizon cabin class and 18 kg maximum in Grand Large cabin or Business cabin classes.
+- Your cabin luggage allowance is 12 kg maximum in Economy cabin class and 18 kg maximum in Premium Grand Large cabin or Business cabin classes.

 - Your luggage can not exceed 115 cm overall size, and can not exceed the following dimensions: